DHHS Food Distribution

 1) Presidential declared disaster: When the Governor of the affected State determines a need for Federal disaster assistance, a request for assistance is addressed to the President.
 When the President determines, based on the Federal Emergency Management Agency's (FEMA) evaluation and recommendation, that a State requires Federal assistance, a formal Presidential disaster declaration is made and resources of the entire Federal government becomes available.
 To the Top

 2) Situations of distress: When a natural catastrophe or other event has not been declared by the President to be a disaster but which, in the judgment of the State Distributing Agency or Federal Food and Nutrition Service (FNS), warrants the use of USDA-donated foods for congregate feeding or household distribution.
 A situation of distress could arise from a hurricane, tornado, storm, flood, high-water, wind-driven water, tidal wave, tsunami, earthquake, volcanic eruption, landslide, mudslide, snowstorm, drought, fire, explosion, or other natural catastrophe.
-There are also situations, other than natural catastrophes, such as strikes, explosions, etc. that, in the judgement of FNS headquarters may warrant the use of donated foods.
+There are also situations, other than natural catastrophes, such as strikes, explosions, etc. that, in the judgment of FNS headquarters may warrant the use of donated foods.
 To the Top

 Your Agency's Responsibilities